Easy and wholesome plant-based snacks to keep adventurous folk fuelled in the outdoors

 Lots of supermarkets have their own vegan sections these days, so you can find specifically vegan options also.

 Pastries – a more decadent plant-based snack but ideal when you need some sugar and calories.
-Some shops have their own ranges with vegan pastries but you can still find accidentally vegan options like doughnuts and pies.
+Some shops have their own ranges of vegan pastries but you can still find accidentally vegan options like doughnuts and pies.